sabsfilho/EC2Scheduler/README.md

 This is a AWS Lambda Function microservice .NET 8 project.

 *This project is a small piece of a broader brownfield project.
-I am responsible to modernize our .NET Framework ecosystem from a monolithic architecture based in Virtual Machines to a Service Oriented Architecture using AWS technologies.*
+I am responsible for modernizing our .NET Framework ecosystem from a monolithic architecture based in Virtual Machines to a Service Oriented Architecture using AWS technologies.*

 The purpose of this microservice is to control **AWS Elastic Compute Cloud EC2** resources, executing Scheduled Tasks or **Cron Jobs**.